practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 ### Compiling the source code in a special way to get the program through Valgrind

-The [Zig program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Zig/random_bitstring_and_flexible_password_generator.zig) shows another potential impact of Valgrind to a program version.
+The [Zig program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Zig/random_bitstring_and_flexible_password_generator.zig) shows another potential impact of Valgrind on a program version.

 Since the CPU of my [test system](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main#on-configuring-building-and-execution-environments), that is an Intel(R) Core(TM) i7-11700K CPU, (still) features the [AVX-512 extension](https://www.intel.com/content/www/us/en/architecture-and-technology/avx-512-overview.html), I had to use Zig compiler switch _-mcpu=native-avx512f_ to compile an executable, which is not crashing when running it with Valgrind: